 Eckhart Tolle was the inspiration for many of the new wave of meditation teachers.
 His works usually revolve around overcoming the ego through mindfulness practices.

-Both The Power of Now and A New Earth were phenomenal successes that launched Eckhart Tolle onto the world stage and made him one of the best meditation teachers in the world.
+Both The Power of Now and A New Earth were phenomenal successes that launched Eckhart Tolle onto the world stage.

-Tara Brach is a clinical psychologist and one of the best meditation teachers in the Buddhist tradition.
+Tara Brach is a clinical psychologist and a highly regarded teacher of traditional Buddhist meditation.
 She is also the founder of Insight Meditation Community of Washington D.C.

 She also live streams meditation talks and has a meditation podcast.

-Roshi Joan Halifax is a Zen priest, activist, Buddhist meditation teacher, and the founder of Upaya Zen Center, a Buddhist monastery.
+Roshi Joan Halifax is a Zen priest, activist, Buddhist educator, and the founder of Upaya Zen Center, a Buddhist monastery.

 Joan has done extensive work around the area of dying, and in 1994 launched the Project on Being With Dying.
 She also does numerous videos on the Upaya Zen Center Youtube channel.